Britain's best value days out for 2024

 Great for: outdoor activities

-Free with Boundless membership
+Unlimited access with Boundless membership

-There are 9 WWT sites in the UK.
+There are nine WWT centres in the UK.
 Slimbridge, the most well-known, was opened in 1946 by Sir Peter Scott.
 If you love wildlife, the guarantee of some epic sightings easily warrants a trip here, while Slimbridge’s 13 hides look out not only over the reserve, but also over the wildlife of the Severn Estuary.
 Depending on the season, you could see anything from sand martins and sedge warblers to cuckoos and kingfishers.
 The square-mile site makes a vital contribution to the conservation of threatened wetland mammals.

 36. St Paul’s Cathedral